-We understand engaging in business as a responsibility for contributing to the public good.
+We believe that business activity involves responsibility for contributing to the public good.
 Entrepreneurial success should be measured not only in terms of financial gain, but also in terms of its contribution to the environment and society.

 Our current economic system, however, rates companies primarily by their financial success.The result is that, generally speaking, entrepreneurs are oriented toward short-term profit maximization.
 In many cases, this is at the expense of society and the environment.